·

 If you’re changing time zones then it really doesn’t matter when you fly and truth be told, most of the time you have no choice because flights are at the same time and only once a day.

 If you’re traveling with just one toddler you may try the Flyaway Kids, but quite frankly even though we fly a lot we never thought that was much help.
-Keep in mind that many airlines approved it, but many have actually banned it – including United Airlines.
+Keep in mind that many airlines approved it, but many have actually banned it – including United Airlines or Emirates.
 So if you take it you might be asked to deflate it and put it away.

-There’s also JetKids which is gaining more and more popularity along with other ride on suitcases.
-I was skeptical about getting one, but once we did it always comes with us now with two kiddos.
+There’s also JetKids which is gaining more and more popularity along with other ride-on suitcases.
+I was skeptical about getting one, but it does the job in terms of extending the seat in economy class for a toddler to sleep.

 WayB travel carseat in action